-Senior Multifamily Parking:
+Senior Multi-Family Parking:

-Staff reviewed the research information provided previously to Town Council and researched parking ratios for multifamily projects nationally.
-Although many varying ratios exist staff has determined that on average senior multifamily parking ratios fall within 1- 1.5 spaces per unit depending on a myriad of factors that include location, types of units, number of bedrooms...etc.
-Most of the research also found that senior multifamily housing tends to attract a demographic of tenant that has 1 to 0 cars to meet their transportation needs.
-Ride share apps like Uber and Lyft, similar to traditional mulita-family units, have also become a more common addition to meet the needs of the senior population inhabiting restricted senior multifamily housing.
+Staff reviewed the research information provided previously to Town Council and researched parking ratios for multi-family projects nationally.
+Although many varying ratios exist staff has determined that on average senior multi-family parking ratios fall within 1- 1.5 spaces per unit depending on a myriad of factors that include location, types of units, number of bedrooms...etc.
+Most of the research also found that senior multi-family housing tends to attract a demographic of tenants that have 1 to 0 cars to meet their transportation needs.
+Ride-share apps like Uber and Lyft, similar to traditional mulita-family units, have also become a more common addition to meet the needs of the senior population inhabiting restricted senior multi-family housing.